 Using the analog audio input on the CONNECT, connect to the Bluetooth receiver’s audio output.
 This acts as an external audio source.
 Pair your smartphone or tablet to the receiver using Bluetooth and play your music or audio on all Sonos players in the system.

 CONNECT lets you choose which PLAYER or group of PLAYERs to use.
+This can be Sonos PLAY:1, PLAY:3, PLAY:5, Sonos One and other Sonos speakers for TV such as the Beam, Playbase, Playbar and Sub.

 Again, instead of a standard Bluetooth Receiver, consider a smart connected device such as the Amazon Echo Dot or the Google Chromecast Audio both offering Bluetooth streaming from mobile devices and WiFi connectivity for direct Internet streaming.
 See bottom of the post for more information.